idiap/diffused_fields/README.md

 # Diffused Fields

+This package is supplementary material for the paper **"Object-centric Task Representation and Transfer using Diffused Orientation Fields"**.

+This is the **core package** that provides fundamental diffusion algorithms and geometric manifold operations for computing **Diffused Orienation Fields (DOF)**.

+For robot manipulation experiments using **DOF**, see the companion package:
+- **[diffused_fields_robotics](https://github.com/idiap/diffused_fields_robotics)** (depends on this package) - Object-centric robot manipulation applications: local action primitives (peeling, slicing and tactile coverage), trajectory optimization, and reinforcement learning using DOF.

+## Features

-**Core package for diffusion PDE (i.e., heat equation) based methods on geometric manifolds.**
+**Core package for solving orientation valued diffusion PDE (i.e., heat equation) on geometric manifolds.**

 This package provides implementations of both traditional diffusion solvers and walk-on-spheres methods on point clouds for various data types (scalars, vectors, quaternions).

-This is supplementary material for the paper **"Object-centric Task Representation and Transfer using Diffused Orientation Fields"**.

-## Package Ecosystem

-This is the **core package** that provides fundamental diffusion algorithms and geometric manifold operations.
-For robot manipulation applications, see the companion package:

-- **[diffused_fields_robotics](https://github.com/idiap/diffused_fields_robotics)** - Robot manipulation applications including task representations, motion generation, and control (depends on this package)

-## Features

 - **Diffusion on Manifolds**: Scalar, vector, and quaternion diffusion on point clouds
 - **Walk-on-Spheres Methods**: Monte Carlo-based diffusion solvers for point clouds and various geometric primitives
 - **Visualization Tools**: Interactive 3D visualization with Polyscope
+- **Comparisons to Baselines**: Comparison to nearest frame projection, tangent vector projection and Euclidean diffusion baselines

 ## Installation

+### Complete Installation (Recommended)

+Follow the installation instructions of the **[diffused_fields_robotics](https://github.com/idiap/diffused_fields_robotics)**

-### Using Python 3.12 virtual environment (recommended)
+### Stand-alone Installation Using Python 3.12 virtual environment

 ```bash
 # Create a virtual environment named 'df' with Python 3.12